acutedeveloper/datacenter-layout/README.md

 ## Progress Log

+**Task: 04/03/19 10mins**

+Wrapping up adding names to blocks before running script.

+Ran layout through tailwind to scss script.
+Refining the css classes on html blocks.

+Wishlist Item:
+- A stream for the index file across this project folders.
+- A in folder script for tailwind to scss

+---

+**Dealing with seemingly random occourences: 03/03/19 10mins**

+The struggle here was thinking on how to approach naming divs.

+Taking a step back, I needed to identify what the differeneces were.
+Once those had been identified I found the solution.

+The difference here was the borders on grid items.
+So my solution was to add a modifier class to the panel-grid__item div that will the add the borders that are needed.

+---

 **Continuing Pinegrow layout: 27/02/19 1h 30mins**

 I think initially the laying out process worked well, in that I could see a layout structure quite quickly.